Indigenous doctors in training

 We are currently drafting resources to ensure there are culturally safe and respectful local selection processes that support the increasing the number of Indigenous trainees entering, and successfully completing, the RACP training programs.

 We will add resources to the website as they become available.

 For over 2 years, we’ve worked closely with the Australian Indigenous Doctors’ Association (AIDA) and other specialist medical colleges, to devise practical and achievable ways to increase the recruitment and retention of Aboriginal and Torres Strait Islander medical specialists.

 The Colleges have agreed to implement the Minimum Standards and Best Practice Standards that were developed and to publish a biennial report of their self-assessment against those standards.

-Find out more about how we're working with the AIDA and Growing the number of Aboriginal and Torres Strait Islander medical specialists (PDF).
+Find out more about how we're working with AIDA to grow the number of Aboriginal and Torres Straight Islander medical specialists.

 Other resources and events

 Good Practice Case Studies | The LIME Network